 (NOTE: I am not in any way affiliated with Absolute Africa, I was (and still am) thoroughly impressed with the company and cannot wait to see more of Africa with them)

 For our 31 day tour we paid less than £1000GBP/$1650AUD/$1250USD plus a $650USD local payment (per person).
-This covered life on the truck: breakfasts, dinners, camp equipment along with a driver and a guide.
+This covered life on the truck: breakfasts, dinners, camp equipment, jeep safaris and some park fees along with a driver and a guide.
 Some activities listed below were included, others were an additional cost and we bought lunch everyday.
 We also added additional days to the beginning and end of the tour to make up the 6 weeks.
 Nothing short of a Bargain!

 This is one of the ‘Absolute Africa’ big yellow trucks – the lower lockable compartments store the bags, the food, cooking equipment, tents and roll mats.
 The group of travelers sit on a raised platform above the lockers in ‘coach-style’ seating.
 Thee driver and guide sit in the cabin.
 All members of the group are split into equal teams – dependent on the number on board – who take turns to cook, do dishes, clean the truck and make sure the truck is secure and locked each time we exit.
 Each group has 1 day off in every 5, and everyone is responsible for putting up and taking down their own tent.